 - It seals pores or small openings and gives a shiny touch.

-- It can, to some extent, can reduce the peeling and cracking of paint.
+- It can, to some extent, can reduce the peeling and crack of paint.

 Emulsion and distemper

 This is the most economical type of paint available in markets.
-In common terms it’s called as the “whitewash paint”.
+In common terms, it’s called the “whitewash paint”.
 People can be more related to this term as we use it in our dictionary of paining.
-The basic constituent of distemper is chalk, lime and water.
+The basic constituent of distemper is chalk, lime, and water.
 The advantage of this paint is that they can be used directly on walls and need no surface preparation.
-They can be retained till five to six years and can be applied inside and outside the walls.
+They can be retained until five to six years and can be applied inside and outside the walls.

-Emulsion paint is water based and gives matte finish to the walls.
+Emulsion paint is water-based and gives a matte finish to the walls.
 Emulsion paints are washable and the stains on them can be washed with wipes dipped in solutions.
-It gives a shiny look to the walls and are costlier than distemper.
+It gives a shiny look to the walls and is costlier than distemper.

 Chalking is the powdering of the surface paint due to external exposure and lack of paint binder.
-It is caused by choice of the wrong hardener, poor aftercare of paint work, and colour coats when applied too thick.
-To avoid chalking of paints, always use recommended hardener and mixing ratio.
+It is caused by choice of the wrong hardener, poor aftercare of paintwork, and color coats when applied too thick.
+To avoid chalking of paints, always use the recommended hardener and mixing ratio.
 It is advised to do regular paintwork maintenance.

-A color wheel is an abstract illustrative organization of color hues around a circle, which shows the relationship between primary colors, secondary colors, tertiary colors or in other words-a colour wheel (also referred to as a color circle).
-It is a visual representation of colours arranged according to their chromatic relationship.
+A color wheel is an abstract illustrative organization of color hues around a circle, which shows the relationship between primary colors, secondary colors, tertiary colors, or in another words-a colour wheel (also referred to as a color circle).
+It is a visual representation of colors arranged according to their chromatic relationship.

 Eggshell finishes are preferred choice for rooms that receive a moderate amount of traffic.
 Any patches or stain on the wall can be washed with a cloth.
 This finish is often used in baths, children’s bedrooms, living areas.
 Eggshell finishes are low-gloss but more reflective than flat sheens.

-Matte finish provides smooth and clear look.
-It’s perfect for your living and drawing room.
+Matte finish provides a smooth and clear look.
+It’s perfect for your living and drawing-room.
 This finish does not have a reflective property and it hides all imperfections like patches or holes inside the surface.
 Matte finish paint should never be used on walls that need to be washed frequently.
-It can be applied to walls along stairways, in dining rooms, family and living rooms and master bedroom areas.
+It can be applied to walls along stairways, in dining rooms, family and living rooms, and master bedroom areas.